Trusts & Estate Planning

 At Lawson West we have specialist, qualified solicitors with years of experience in advising and helping clients to set up and administer different types of tax efficient trusts.

-The members of our Probate and Wills team who advise on trusts and the administration of trusts include:
+The member of our Probate and Wills team who advise on trusts and the administration of trusts is Natalie Aldrich:

 STEP is a leading international network and